jhpyle/docassemble/_docs/installation.md

     sudo unzip linguistics.zip -d /usr/local/lib/python2.7/dist-packages
     rm linguistics.zip

+Many of the Python packages used by **docassemble** need to be downloading using pip, either because they are not available through `apt-get`, or because the versions available through `apt-get` are too old.

+First, you need to install the latest version of `pip`:

+    easy_install pip

 To install the [us](https://pypi.python.org/pypi/us) and [SmartyPants](https://pypi.python.org/pypi/mdx_smartypants) modules,
 do:

-    sudo pip install us 3to2 guess-language-spirit mdx_smartypants titlecase
+    sudo pip install --upgrade us 3to2 guess-language-spirit sudo pip install --upgrade mdx_smartypants titlecase
+    sudo pip install --upgrade cffi
+    sudo pip install --upgrade bcrypt
+    sudo pip install --upgrade wtforms werkzeug rauth simplekv Flask-KVSession flask-user pypdf flask flask-login flask-sqlalchemy Flask-WTF babel blinker sqlalchemy

-(The mdx_smartypants module depends on 3to2 and guess-language-spirit, and may have trouble installing if those modules are not already installed.)
+The mdx_smartypants module depends on 3to2 and guess-language-spirit, and may have trouble installing if those modules are not already installed.
+The cffi and bcrypt packages can give errors if they are not installed in the right order.

 To install [PyRTF-ng](https://github.com/nekstrom/pyrtf-ng), which is needed for generating RTF files, do: